 - and wish to contribute to the advancement of peace education and the inclusion of youth voices in policymaking for the prevention of violent extremism in South Asia.

-To be eligible to participate, candidates must respond to the State of PVE in South Asia survey before June 4, 2021, 11:59 PM Eastern Daylight Time (New York).
-A total of 30 participants will be selected and invited to participate in a Focus Group Discussion on June 15, 2021.
-A selected shortlist of 6 participants will be finally invited to participate in the iTAGe event on June 18, 2021 along with senior officials.
+To be eligible to participate in the iTAGe event, candidates must respond to the State of PVE in South Asia survey before July 5, 2021, 11:59 PM Eastern Daylight Time (New York).
+A total of 30 participants will be selected and invited to participate in a Focus Group Discussions until July 9, 2021.
+A selected shortlist of 6 participants will be finally invited to participate in the iTAGe event on July 20, 2021 along with senior officials.
 The working language of the event will be English.

 To the extent possible, the selection committee will ensure balance in terms of age, gender, geography, and diversity of backgrounds (cultural, educational, professional) among selected participants.
 The selection committee will be composed of youth and academic authors of the Youth-led State of PVE Report in South Asia.